tdwg/bdq/tg2/_review/docs/tutorial/index.md

 To formally express this test in RDF we would need to add some more identifiers and structures, but the above are the key properties that define the test and provide the information needed for an implementer to understand and implement the test.
 See the bdqffdq: ontology guide for details about the full formal structure.

+See also:
+* [Reading Test Descriptors](../guide/users/index.md#31-test-types-non-normative) in the Imlementers Guide.

+### 4.10.1 Formal RDF Representation of the Test (non-normative)

+This simple list of properties is sufficient for a human reader to understand the test and for a developer to implement the test.
+However, to formally express this test in RDF we would need to add some more identifiers and structures, but the above are the key properties that define the test and provide the information needed for an implementer to understand and implement the test.
+The bdqffdq: ontology guide gives the details about the full formal structure.
+We won't go into the details of the RDF representation here.

+See Also:
+* [Diagram of Test Concepts](../guide/implementers/index.md#3-compliant-implementation-normative) in the implementers guide.
+* [Example RDF for a test](../index.md#24-example-rdf-non-normative) in the bdqtest: landing page.
+* [Example RDF for a test](../guide/bdqffdq/index.md#36-example-representation-of-a-bdq-test-non-normative) in the bdqffdq: ontology guide.

-### 4.8.1 Summary of the Test Definition
+### 4.10.2 Summary of the Test Definition

-So, VALIDATION_FOOTPRINTWKT_NOTEMPTY is is a `Validation` test, that takes dwc:footprintWKT as input, and askes a very simple question, "Is there a value in dwc:footprintWKT?", This question is spelled out very clearly for an implementer in the `Expected Response`.
+So, VALIDATION_FOOTPRINTWKT_NOTEMPTY is a `Validation` test, that takes dwc:footprintWKT as input, and askes a very simple question, "Is there a value in dwc:footprintWKT?", This question is spelled out very clearly for an implementer in the `Expected Response`.
 The expected response is COMPLIANT if there is a value in dwc:footprintWKT, and NOT_COMPLIANT if there is not a value.
 This is exactly the simple presence check we need for our `Use Case`.

-Thus we could include this test in our `Use Case`, even though it is not yet accepted into the BDQ standard (and we could implement it, test the implementation, and put it forward to the Maintinence group for consideration for inclusion in the standard).
+Thus, we could include this test in our `Use Case`, even though it is not yet accepted into the BDQ standard (and we could implement it, test the implementation, and put it forward to the Maintinence group for consideration for inclusion in the standard).
 This test would fill the gap of a simple presence check for dwc:footprintWKT.

 # 5 Test for another Gap (non-normative)

-Another gap we identified in the `Use Case` was evaluating whether prof:wasAttributedTo contains a value, and whether that value is a valid ORCiD.
+Another gap we identified in the `Use Case` was evaluating whether prof:wasAttributedTo contains a value, and whether that value is a valid ORCID ID.
 Under the principle of keeping tests focused on a single aspect of data quality, we can break this down into two separate tests:

 * prov:wasAttributedTo (contains a value) **Gap**
-* prov:wasAttributedTo (ORCiD is valid) **Gap**
+* prov:wasAttributedTo (ORCID ID is valid) **Gap**

 The first of these is a simple presence check for prov:wasAttributedTo, which is a term in the PROV ontology that provides metadata, in this case, about the source of each taxon distribution.
 We could define a test for this gap in a similar way to the test we just defined for dwc:footprintWKT.
 The test would be a `Validation` test, it would take prov:wasAttributedTo as input, and it would ask the question "Is there a value in prov:wasAttributedTo?"
 The expected response would be COMPLIANT if there is a value in prov:wasAttributedTo, and NOT_COMPLIANT if there is not a value.